4neesh/DevBlog/src/posts/089_restController.md

 We will register some GET endpoints that will return data to the user, and we will explore how JSON data appears within the browser.

-🕒 Timestamps 🕒

-00:00 - Introduction
-00:24 - Create a Spring Web Server
-02:43 - Create Endpoints with a Controller

 [![YouTube video link](../images/089_RestController.jpg)](https://youtu.be/c9iKKAZY00g)
 </p>